litterat/litterat/100DaysOfCode.md

 The other issue that appeared is that the POJO parameter ordering is alpha based because order of methods or fields is not guaranteed in Java.
 There's an outstanding question on if field order is important for schemas or if this is a file format detail that should be annotated on the record/tuple.
 Not sure of the answer to this yet.
 Added to the 'next steps' list to explore later.

 Implemented same tests for JSON reader and writer.
 There's still more work to be done on literat schema before implementing arrays on XPL.

+Moved back to field ordering on POJOs and other records.
+Other serialization libraries have solved this using an annotation.
+Implementing a similar design as Jackson @JsonPropertyOrder which is easy enough to reorder.
+However, if any object has its fields reordered then the constructor should also have the fields reordered to match the field order.
+This needs to work for both Immutable, POJO and mixed classes.
+Implemented by performing ordering before building the PepDataComponent classes.

 ## Day 11 - December 21 - Build scripts and testing